National Rifle Association Files for Bankruptcy, Announces Move From New York to Texas

 LaPierre strenuously attempted to frame the “voluntary Chapter 11 proceedings” as a positive development, despite years of rough financial news.

+The organization’s bankruptcy court petition listed assets and liabilities of up to $500 million each, Bloomberg reports.
+The NRA laid off dozens of employees and cut the pay of dozens more in May 2020 because the coronavirus pandemic kneecapped its in-person fundraising efforts.
+In a 2018 court filing, the organization wrote that regulatory challenges, particularly in New York, might render it “unable to exist.”
+In the same filing, the NRA disclosed it had overspent its budget by $46 million.

-“You know that our opponents will try to seize upon this news and distort the truth,” he wrote.
+“You know that our opponents will try to seize upon this news and distort the truth,” LaPierre wrote Friday.
 “Don’t believe what you read from our enemies.
-The NRA is not “‘bankrupt’” or ‘going out of business.’
+The NRA is not ‘bankrupt’ or ‘going out of business.’
 The NRA is not insolvent.
 We are as financially strong as we have been in years.”